Jelena de Belder-Kovačič: Early life

-Jelena Kovačič was born on 23 August 1925 in Jasenovac, Kingdom of Serbs, Croats, and Slovenes to Elza (née Zorčič) and Andrej Kovačič.
-Her parents were ethnically Slovene and originally from Bizeljsko in the Municipality of Brežice.
-At the time of her birth, Andrej was employed as an agronomist on the Belje estate in the Baranya region of what is now Croatia.
+Kovačič was born on 23 August 1925 in Jasenovac, Kingdom of Serbs, Croats, and Slovenes (later known as Kingdom of Yugoslavia) in present-day Croatia, to parents Andrej and Elza (née Zorčič).
+Her parents were ethnically Slovene, originally from Bizeljsko, a village in the modern municipality of Brežice in Slovenia, on the border with Croatia.

+At the time of her birth, her father Andrej was employed as an agronomist on the large Belje estate in the Baranya region in what is now eastern Croatia.
 She attended elementary school in Kneževo and went on to study at the gymnasiums in Osijek and Ptuj.
-After completing her secondary education, Kovačič enrolled at the University of Zagreb in 1947.
-Graduating in 1951, with a degree in agronomy, she worked for a year at the city nursery on the outskirts of Zagreb and then in 1953 was granted a rare permit from Yugoslavia to study abroad.
+After completing her secondary education, and after World War II, Kovačič enrolled at the University of Zagreb in 1947.
+Graduating in 1951, with a degree in agronomy, she worked for a year at the city nursery on the outskirts of Zagreb and then in 1953 she was granted a rare permit from the now communist Yugoslavia to continue her studies abroad.
 She spent 1953 in Denmark, studying at the Petersen nursery and traveled on to Germany to study at horticultural sites in Schleswig-Holstein.
 The following year, she arrived in Zundert in the Netherlands to study at the Lombarts Nursery.

 Hearing that there were historical and rare Stewartia pseudocamellia trees at the old Kort Nursery in Kalmthout, Kovačič bicycled to the site.
 She discovered that the nursery, founded in 1856 had closed in 1930, but had been purchased in 1952 by a diamond merchant, Robert De Belder and his brother Georges.
 The brothers became interested in the site when the ancient collection of trees were in danger of being cleared for a housing project.
 They purchased the plot and expanded the acquisition to encompass about 30 acres (12.5 hectares), attempting to protect the most significant varieties of trees.
 The brothers also founded the International Dendrology Society (IDS) at Kalmthout in 1952, to promote preservation and conservation of rare or endangered woody plants.
 During her visit, Kovačič suggested that Robert try propagating his witch hazel plants from cuttings, rather than by transplantation.
 Joined by their interest in plants, a romance developed between Robert and Kovačič, who were married within three months and she permanently settled in Belgium.